twmb/franz-go/plugin/kotel/README.md

 2) HookProduceRecordUnbuffered
 3) HookFetchRecordBuffered

-To get started with tracing in `kotel`, you'll need to set up a tracer provider and configure any desired tracing options.
+To get started with tracing in `kotel`, you'll need to set up a tracer provider and configure any desired tracer options.
 You can then create a `kotel` hook and pass it to `kgo.WithHooks` when creating a new client.

 Here's an example of how you might do this: